DE / IT / NL / FR / RU / PL / DA / FI

 Winter hiking in the Dolomites: The mountains are calling

 Winter is always dull, cold and wet?
 Not in the Dolomites!
-In what is probably the most beautiful mountain range in Europe, winter becomes the season of fun, magical moments and new experiences.
-Hiking enthusiasts in particular have found the joy of conquering the fascinating mountain peaks of the UNESCO World Heritage Site in the snowy winter.
-Winter hiking in the Dolomites introduces you to the quiet, almost contemplative side of the Dolomites.
-In harmony with nature, away from the stress of everyday life, your well-deserved time-out begins here.
+In what is perhaps Europe’s most beautiful mountain range, winter becomes a season full of fun, magical moments and new experiences.
+Hiking enthusiasts in particular have found joy in snowy winters by conquering the fascinating peaks of this UNESCO World Heritage Site.
+Winter hiking in the Dolomites lets you discover the calm, almost contemplative side of the mountains.
+In harmony with nature and far from everyday stress, your well-deserved break begins here.

-In winter, the air in the mountains is particularly clear.
-The sun is shining, the snow is glistening - get outside!
+In winter, the mountain air is especially clear.
+The sun shines, the snow sparkles — time to head outside!
 Hiking in the Dolomites is not only possible in summer.
-It is also a popular destination for winter hikes in the mountains during the cold season.
-Also in winter, many winter hiking trails await nature lovers and adventurers.
-You can go on half-day tours, full-day tours or multi-day tours.
-The network of routes is well-developed and offers hikers many rest stops along the way to rest, warm up and pause.
-On the way you discover breathtaking viewpoints of the Dolomites, cross snow-covered forests and immerse yourself in the absolute silence of nature.
-Winter hiking in the Dolomites is definitely an unforgettable experience.
+Even in the cold season, it is a popular destination for winter hikes in the mountains.
+Numerous winter trails await nature lovers and adventurers.
+You can choose half-day tours, full-day tours or multi-day hikes.
+The trail network is well developed and offers hikers plenty of rest stops to relax, warm up and pause.
+Along the way, you discover breathtaking viewpoints of the Dolomites, walk through snowy forests and immerse yourself in the absolute silence of nature.
+Winter hiking in the Dolomites is truly an unforgettable experience.

-Snowshoeing differs from normal hiking in that you can go hiking without any problems even in deep snow thanks to the specially made snowshoes.
-The snowshoes, which are strapped over the normal hiking boots, distribute the weight of their wearer very evenly.
-That is why you do not sink so deeply into the snow.
-Snowshoeing is not a difficult winter sport; on the contrary, it makes hiking even easier because you hardly sink into the snow.
-This makes walking more pleasant.
-A clear advantage: with snowshoes you can also undertake tours that are less prepared.
-So if you are looking for a winter hike in untouched nature, you should try snowshoeing in the Dolomites.
+Snowshoe hiking differs from normal hiking because specially designed snowshoes allow you to walk easily even in deep snow.
+The snowshoes, strapped over regular hiking boots, distribute the weight of the hiker very evenly.
+This prevents you from sinking deeply into the snow.
+Snowshoe hiking is not a difficult winter sport — on the contrary, it makes walking even easier since you hardly sink into the snow.
+This makes walking much more pleasant.
+A clear advantage: with snowshoes you can also explore trails that are less prepared.
+So if you long for a winter hike in untouched nature, you should definitely try snowshoe hiking in the Dolomites.

-Touring skiing allows you to get to know the mountains in a whole new way.
-Uphill on your skis?
-Sounds crazy at first.
-But with touring skis it is possible.
-These are special skis that are shorter, softer and usually wider than a normal alpine ski.
-This makes it easier to ski downhill and uphill in deep snow or wet snow.
-Touring skis can be undertaken in many places in the wintry Dolomites.
-Guided tours are offered so that you can learn the technique or to be shown the most beautiful routes along the Dolomites by your guide.
-Conveniently, there are many local ski schools where you can rent equipment.
+Ski touring allows you to experience the mountains in a completely new way.
+Going uphill on skis?
+It may sound unusual at first, but with touring skis it is possible.
+These are special skis that are shorter, softer and often wider than normal alpine skis.
+This makes both ascents and descents in deep or wet snow easier.
+Ski touring can be enjoyed in many areas of the Dolomites during winter.
+Guided tours are offered so you can learn the technique or have a guide show you the most beautiful routes along the Dolomites.
+Conveniently, many local ski schools provide equipment rental.

-The Dolomites mountain group stretches across numerous beautiful spots.
-But some of them are particularly worth a visit:
+The Dolomite mountain range stretches across many beautiful regions.
+Some of them are particularly worth visiting:

 Seiser Alm

-The Dolomite region of Alpe di Siusi invites experienced winter hikers as well as beginners and children to its snowy landscape.
-Here you can experience the Dolomites in their white winter splendour on over 60 kilometres of groomed winter hiking trails.
-No matter whether on the classic path or with snowshoes.
+The Dolomite region Seiser Alm welcomes both experienced winter hikers as well as beginners and families with children to its snow-covered landscape.
+On more than 60 kilometers of groomed winter hiking trails you can experience the Dolomites in their white winter splendor — whether on classic paths or with snowshoes.

-A recommended hiking trail through the beautiful snow-covered landscape of the Alpe di Siusi is the Hans and Paula Steger hiking trail.
-It is dedicated to two mountain pioneers and leads hikers from the mountain station of the Alpe di Siusi cable car to the foot of the Sassolungo and Sassopiatto mountains.
-The largely untouched nature is particularly beautiful and has a particularly calming effect in winter.
-Along the way there are many information boards with exciting details about the nature and culture of the Alpe di Siusi.
-Stories like the one about King Laurin or legends about the Schlern witches give this winter hike in South Tyrol a mystical touch.
+A recommended trail through the snowy landscape of the Seiser Alm is the Hans and Paula Steger Trail.
+Dedicated to two mountain pioneers, it leads hikers from the top station of the Seiser Alm cable car to the foot of the Langkofel and Plattkofel mountains.
+Particularly impressive is the largely untouched nature, which feels especially calming in winter.
+Along the way, information boards provide fascinating details about the nature and culture of the Seiser Alm.
+Legends such as that of King Laurin or tales of the witches of the Schlern add a mystical touch to this winter hike in South Tyrol.

-One of the most famous hiking destinations are the Three Peaks.
-The majestic mountain peaks rising into the air in the UNESCO World Natural Heritage Site of the Dolomites are a spectacle you have to experience for yourself, especially in winter.
-The hiking routes to the impressive mountain formation have varying degrees of difficulty and can take between 5 and 8 hours.
-Many hikers spend their night's rest in the popular Dreizinnenhütte.
-From the windows of the hut you can continue to gaze at the Dolomites.
+One of the most famous hiking destinations is the Three Peaks.
+The majestic spires rising into the sky, part of the UNESCO World Natural Heritage of the Dolomites, are especially magical in winter and a spectacle that must be experienced.
+Hiking routes to this impressive rock formation vary in difficulty and last between 5 and 8 hours.
+Many hikers spend the night at the popular Dreizinnen Hut, where the views of the Dolomites continue right from the windows.

 Val Gardena

-Hotels in the Dolomites: Active during the day, relaxing in the evening
+Hotels in the Dolomites: Active by day, relax by night

-Those who go on exciting hiking tours during the day must be able to really relax in the evening.
-There are numerous hotels that are specially designed for hiking and therefore offer their guests the best service.
-Cosy accommodation, fantastic food and always a good tip for excellent hiking routes are standard.
-Often, accompanied hiking tours can be booked directly through the hotel's own experts.
-The hiking professionals usually come from the village itself and know the Dolomites like the back of their hand.
-To ensure that mind and body are refreshed for a new day, many hotels in the Dolomites have their own spa.
-Whether it's a massage or a relaxing bath in the whirlpool with a view of the snow-covered mountain peaks - here you can gather new strength.
+Those who go on exciting hikes during the day need proper relaxation in the evening.
+Many hotels specialize in hiking holidays and therefore offer their guests excellent service.
+Cozy rooms, fantastic food and always a good tip for great hiking routes are standard.
+Often, guided hikes can be booked directly through in-house experts.
+These hiking professionals usually come from the local area and know the Dolomites like the back of their hand.
+To ensure mind and body are refreshed for a new day, many hotels in the Dolomites have their own spa.
+Whether with a massage or a relaxing soak in the whirlpool with views of snowy peaks — here you can recharge your batteries.

 Passende